It’s no wonder that online courses are more popular than ever. Online course creation and launch consume 90% less energy than face-to-face training.

-You’ve just created an excellent online course.
-It’s interactive, engaging and everything is ready to get new students and sell a great learning experience.
+Let’s say you’ve just created an excellent online course.
+It’s interactive and engaging, and everything is ready to get new students and sell a great learning experience.

 Or maybe you haven’t picked the right online course platform or made your course yet.
 At some point, you’ll have to write a course description.
 And it better be one that makes people want to take your online course.